reahl/reahl/reahl-doc/doc/component/setup.cfg.rst

 versions
 ^^^^^^^^

-Add an entry for each minor version that has been released of your package in the "versions" entry:
+Add a `[versions."major.minor"]` section for each minor version that has been released of your package:

 The current version (1.3 in the example below) is not included in this list **except** if it needs :ref:`migrations <setup_cfg_migrations>`.